-AES-4: Security lighting shall be motion activated and all outdoor lighting shall be shielded and downcast or otherwise positioned in a manner that will not shine light or allow light glare to exceed the boundaries of the lot of record upon which they are placed.
+AES-3: Security lighting shall be motion activated and all outdoor lighting shall be shielded and downcast or otherwise positioned in a manner that will not shine light or allow light glare to exceed the boundaries of the lot of record upon which they are placed.

-Air Quality Impacts relating to Air Quality have been reduced to Less than Significant with mitigation incorporated as described by Mitigation Measures AQ-1 though AQ-6:
+Air Quality Impacts relating to Air Quality (AQ) have been reduced to Less than Significant with mitigation incorporated as described by Mitigation Measure AQ-1 through AQ-6:

 AQ-1: Prior to obtaining the necessary permits and/or approvals for any phase, applicant shall contact the Lake County Air Quality Management District (LCAQMD) and obtain an Authority to Construct (A/C) permit for all operations and for any diesel-powered equipment and/or other equipment with potential for air emissions.
-Alternatively, the applicant may provide proof that an Authority to Construct permit is not needed by the LCAQMD.

 AQ-2: All mobile diesel equipment used must be in compliance with state registration requirements.
 Portable and stationary diesel-powered equipment must meet all federal, state, and local requirements, including the requirements of the State Air Toxic Control Measures for compression ignition engines.
-Additionally, all engines must notify LCAQMD prior to beginning construction activities and prior to engine use.
+Additionally, all engines must notify LCAQMD prior to beginning construction activities and prior to any diesel engine use.

-AQ-3: The applicant shall maintain records of all hazardous or toxic materials used, including a Material Safety Data Sheet (MSDS) for all volatile organic compounds utilized, including cleaning materials.
-Said information shall be made available upon request and/or the ability to provide the LCAQMD such information in order to complete an updated Air Toxic emission Inventory.

-AQ-4: All vegetation during site development shall be chipped and spread for ground cover and/or erosion control.
-The burning of vegetation, construction debris, including waste material is prohibited.

-AQ-5: The applicant shall have the primary access and parking areas surfaced with chip seal, asphalt, or an equivalent all-weather surfacing to reduce fugitive dust generation.
-The use of white rock as a road base or surface material for travel routes and/or parking areas is prohibited.

-AQ-6: All areas subject to infrequent use of driveways, overflow parking, etc., shall be surfaced with gravel, chip seal, asphalt, or an equivalent all-weather surfacing.
+- AQ-3: The applicant shall maintain records of all hazardous or toxic materials used, including a Material Safety Data Sheet (MSDS) for all volatile organic compounds utilized, including cleaning materials.
+Said information shall be made available upon request and/or the ability to provide the LCAQMD such information in order to complete an updated Air Toxic emission Inventory. - AQ-4: All vegetation removed during site development shall be chipped and spread for ground cover and/or erosion control.
+The burning of vegetation, construction debris, including waste material is prohibited. - AQ-5: The applicant shall have the primary access and parking areas surfaced with chip seal, asphalt, or an equivalent all weather surfacing to reduce fugitive dust generation.
+The use of white rock as a road base or surface material for travel routes and/or parking areas is prohibited. - AQ-6: All areas subject to infrequent use of driveways, overflow parking, etc., shall be surfaced with gravel, chip seal, asphalt, or an equivalent all weather surfacing.
 Applicant shall regularly use and/or maintain graveled area to reduce fugitive dust generations.

-Biological Resources Impacts relating to Biological Resources have been reduced to Less than Significant with mitigation incorporated as described by Mitigation Measure BIO-1 through BIO-6:
+Biological Resources Impacts relating to (BIO) have been reduced to Less than Significant with mitigation incorporated as described by Mitigation Measure BIO-1: